kemenaran/pico8-boot/README.md

   - ✅ Rewrite tileset datastructures as structs (instead of several arrays)
 - ✅ First frame is black
 - ✅ Diplay all frames in non-colored mode
-- Add frame-by-frame button
+- ✅ Add basic colors
+- Fix order of data loading and buffer swap (to avoid a flash of colors)
+- Color-correct the pico8 colors
 - Write a script to output color statistics about an image: color count per picture/per tile/per 8x2 bloc
 - Write a script to rotate the image by 1px every line, and see if the stats are better
 - Write a script to output a new image with reduced colors and/or tiles that can be displayed by the GBA
-- Add colors